 Possible courses of actions include the confiscation of the user’s credit card, suspension from the offender’s position (when allowed in policy), or recommendation that they be removed from their position.
 Recommendations on the appropriate courses of action will be made at the discretion of ERB or the Advisory Board.

-If a credit card is lost, the credit card shall be temporarily cancelled by the Vice-President (Operations).
-It is the responsibility of the credit card holders to immediately notify the Vice-President (Operations) when the credit card is lost.
+If a credit card is lost, the credit card shall be temporarily cancelled by the Vice-President (Finance & Administration).
+It is the responsibility of the credit card holders to immediately notify the Vice-President (Finance & Administration) when the credit card is lost.

 Honoraria